 “Micaela.”
 Just the sound of my name in his accented voice almost causes the dam to break.
 “Micaela, I did not want to hurt you.”

 I pull away from his hands, look into those green eyes, now heavy with regret, turn around and walk into the city.
 I do not look back.

-I imagine, as I am walking away, that you feel sadness.
+As I am walking away, I imagine that you feel sadness.
 Sadness of what was never meant to be.
 Sadness for taking a chance.
-Sadness for keeping secrets.
+And a sadness for keeping secrets.
 Whatever those might have been.

 I head to the bus station seeking the first bus to the coast.
 Caribbean?
 Pacific?
 It doesn’t matter.
 I just want–no need– to be surrounded by salt water.
 I get seated on the bus, my backpack on my lap, and the tears start to fall.
 Slowly at first, almost as if they are waiting their turn, and then, much more rapidly.

 I opt for the Caribbean side of Costa Rica’s and end up in the sleepy town of Puerto Viejo Limon.
 It is a hippy, dippy kinda of place where some people come to visit and never leave.
 It had a small guest house, a bar, beaches as far as the eye can see, and some very interesting neighbors.